GlobalClimateForum/DIVACoast.jl/docs/src/index.md

 ## Flood propagation model

-Currently `DIVACoast.jl` only support the **bathtub model** and the **attenuated bathtub model**.
+Currently `DIVACoast.jl` supports the **bathtub model** and the **attenuated bathtub model**.
 Attenuation refers to the reduction of water levels while floods propagate inland across the landscape.
 The magnitude of attenuation is a function of land cover such as vegetation, buildings and infrastructure which slow down and hence reduce the extent of flooding.

 ## Damage of a single event
 ```@docs